Blogs

 The reason for this is simply that traditional lights rely on filaments to produce light.
 These filaments require a lot of electrical energy to heat up until they are hot enough to give out lights.

 On the other hand, LEDs have no filaments to heat.
-As mentioned, they only need electricity to flow through them and dislodge electrons which then undergo an energy transition process to give out light.
+As mentioned, they only need electricity to flow through them and dislodge electrons, which then undergo an energy transition process to give out light.
 This process requires far less energy than heating filaments in incandescent lamps.

 The savings through energy efficiency translate into cost savings.
 When you use less energy, your power bills also go down by the corresponding amount.
 So, if you used to pay, say $1000 for your lighting alone, now you will only pay 35% of that which translates to $350.
 Some huge savings there!